IAM Safety

 In addition, you can apply IAM Safety to IAM Roles.
 In this case, all IAM users with this role can access protected AWS services when the role is elevated.

-Use one of these procedures to elevate an IAM user or role:
+Use one of these methods to elevate an IAM user or role:

 • By a CloudGuard super user from the CloudGuard portal.